Early Western Manuscripts

 All materials in the collection are cataloged in the on-line catalog and are available for both individual study and classroom use.
 We have also created an online presentation of many of the items within the collection.

 Each manuscript can be searched by author, title, or subject.
 Liturgical manuscripts can also be searched by type such as books of hours, antiphonals, or missals.
 Illuminated manuscripts can easily be found by doing a keyword search search on illumination books manuscripts and can be further limited by country.
-An example of this is a search for illumination books manuscripts dutch.
-It is possible to view records for manuscripts only by doing an All Indexes search, as noted above, in conjunction with Material Type manuscript, which will eliminate printed materials from the search result.
+An example of this is a search for illumination books manuscripts and limit language to Dutch.
+It is possible to view records for manuscripts only by doing an All Indexes search, as noted above, in conjunction with Format manuscript, which will eliminate printed materials from the search result.

 Two general guides to the early manuscripts are available: